ad0c1/intransitivity/README.md

   ALLmatRt      8x8x119            60928  double
 ```

-If you want to investigate the tricksters of the choices from the first subject S1, you can use the function M-file to find tricksters, Generator.m:
+If you want to investigate the tricksters of the choices from the first subject S1, you can use the function M-file, Generator.m, to find tricksters:
 ```
 >> [trickters, NoTrk]=Generator(ALLmat(:,:,1))